 - Book in Advance

-Whilst Summer is a great time for a wedding, it’s also a great time to go on the annual family vacation.
-Because of this, most people need as much notice as possible so they can plan around your day.
+Whilst Summer is a great time for a summer wedding, it’s also a great time to go on the annual family vacation.
+Because of this, most people need as much notice as possible so they can plan around their day.

 Booking your venue and all the important details in advance will also make sure you get the date and location you want.